The following are maps illustrating where Tom ran during his round the world journey. Click on any map to enlarge it.

 - * Fly to Santiago in Chile (which, although on the western side of South America, is actually at the same longitude as Boston), over the Andes into Argentina, finishing on the east coast of the South American continent.

 - * Fly to Lisbon, restarting at the most westerly point in Europe.

 - * Run to the most easterly point (Istanbul).

 - * Fly to South-East Asia to run the Malay Peninsula, from Kuala Lumpur to Singapore.

 - * Fly to Perth to cross the Australian continent via the Nullarbor Desert, arriving back in Sydney at the Opera House.

-At all times I will be predominantly heading east, albeit often with a northerly or southerly component, enabling me to not only traverse longitudes, but also latitudes.
-This will allow for a greater range of geographic, climatic, and cultural experiences during my run while, at all times, adhering to the criteria described above.
-Zoom in on the map below to see where I’m going.
+At all times I was predominantly heading east, albeit often with a northerly or southerly component, enabling me to not only traverse longitudes, but also latitudes.
+This allowed for a greater range of geographic, climatic, and cultural experiences during my run while, at all times, adhering to the criteria described above.
+Zoom in on the map below to see where I ran.

 View Full Size Travel Map at Travellerspoint

 Most patients only need to provide their is viagra subsidised on the pbs scheme in australia Medicare card number when they get prescriptions filled for PBS subsidised medicines. generic cialis Quitline 13 Most patients only need to provide their Medicare card number when they get prescriptions filled for PBS subsidised medicines.